Many people face barriers in preparing healthier meals, including a lack of time and conflicting information about nutrition, and taste preferences.

 Eating healthy.
 It’s something we all know we should do but it can seem like an impossible task.
 Often we feel so ingrained in our bad behavior that it’s hard to decide how to even get started.

 I’m not an expert in the field and my eating habits are not perfect.
 I’m just a gal who’s trying to do better today than I did yesterday.
-I fall off the wagon just like everyone else and have to backpedal to get on the right track again.
+I fall off the wagon just like everyone else and struggle to get on the right track again.

 I have, however, picked up a few nuggets of knowledge along the way in regard to preparing healthier meals and I’d like to share a few of them with you!